UW-Hydro/MetSim/docs/index.rst

 ==========

 ..
 [1] Bohn, T. J., B. Livneh, J. W. Oyler, S. W. Running, B. Nijssen, and D. P.
-       Lettenmaier, 2013a: Global evaluation of MTCLIM and related algorithms for forcing of ecological and hydrological models, Agr.
-Forest.
-Meteorol., 176, 38-49, doi:10.1016/j.agrformet.2013.03.003.
+       Lettenmaier, 2013.
+Global evaluation of MTCLIM and related algorithms for forcing of ecological and hydrological models, Agricultural and Forest Meteorology, 176, 38-49, doi:10.1016/j.agrformet.2013.03.003.

 ..
 [2] Bristow, K.L., and G.S.
 Campbell, 1984.
 On the relationship between
        incoming solar radiation and daily maximum and minimum temperature.